389ds/389-ds-base/src/lib389/doc/source/replica.rst

     # - replica manager will be with the defaults
     # - replica.create() will be executed
     replica = replicas.enable(suffix=DEFAULT_SUFFIX,
-                              role=REPLICAROLE_MASTER,
+                              role=ReplicaRole.MASTER,
                               replicaID=REPLICAID_MASTER_1)

+    # Or you can get it as usual DSLdapObject
+    replica = replicas.list()[0]

-    # Roles - REPLICAROLE_MASTER, REPLICAROLE_HUB, and REPLICAROLE_CONSUMER
+    # Roles - ReplicaRole.MASTER, ReplicaRole.HUB, and ReplicaRole.CONSUMER
     # For masters and hubs you can use the constants REPLICAID_MASTER_X and REPLICAID_HUB_X
-    # Change X for a number from 1 to 100 - for role REPLICAROLE_MASTER only
+    # Change X for a number from 1 to 100 - for role ReplicaRole.MASTER only

     # Disable replication
     # - agreements and replica entry will be deleted